bygalacos/Zabbix_Mass_Import/README.md

 ./zabbix_mass_import.ps1
 ```

+Input file should be formatted like "$hostname [tab] $ip".
+Dont forget to press "tab" key between $hostname and $ip.
+Also if you try to add hostname that contains unsupported chars, you'll get error message while importing.
+This char correction feature will be added later on...

-Output file will be created upon execution which user can import xml file via Zabbix Web Interface
+Output file will be created upon execution which user can import xml file via Zabbix Web Interface.

 ![zabbix_mass_import](https://user-images.githubusercontent.com/57764369/208874180-cefc2527-b031-4365-b2c0-da1d14ced5de.gif)